This post may contain affiliate links. Read my disclosure policy.

 - Crackers.
 The most common thing to use for scooping up the cheese and topping are crackers.
 I prefer to use a sturdier cracker so it doesn’t crumble with the toppings.

 - Bread.
-You can also slice baguette, and even toast it if that is what you prefer.
+You can also slice baguette, and even toast it if you prefer.
 You may want to put a small spreader with the Brie to scoop and spread it on the bread.
+If you need a GF option, try my gluten free baguette.
+Or set it into a hollowed-out gluten-free bread bowl which you can tear apart for dipping.

 - Sliced Fruit and Veggies.
-For a gluten free option, apple or pear slices or even carrot sticks also work nicely.
+Apple or pear slices or even carrot sticks also work nicely.

 Pineapple Pecan Baked Brie